 Communal dining is an integral part of life at the College; it is over the dinner table that friendships are formed, and cross-cultural exchange and learning happens.
 College Junior Fellows are required to participate in the meal plan which is provided by SJC Culinary Service.
 Chef offers a diverse dinner menu, including abundant homemade entrees, vegetarian alternatives, and luxurious desserts.
-Breakfast is served Monday through Friday, and dinner is served Sunday through Thursday.
+Breakfast and dinner is served Sunday through Friday.
 Common kitchen facilities are available for those who wish to exercise their culinary talents during the lunch hour and on weekends.

-(The College has very limited capacity to meet special dietary requirements so if you have such requirements, please contact the College in advance of application.)
+There is limited capacity to meet special dietary requirements so if you have such requirements, please contact the College in advance of application.

 The entire College comes together several times throughout the year for Formal Dinners that showcase the Chef’s skill and creativity.
 By combining daily sustenance with the highest ideals of scholarly learning and global engagement, SJC strives to embody the spirit of the original motto of St. John’s University of Shanghai, the pursuit of a better world through “Light and Truth.”